+In total 3 different buoys has been used for the measurements.
+In the whole 2015 and until 19th January 2016 the Seawatch Wind Lidar buoy WS149 was used for the measurements.
 The Lidar on Buoy WS149 stopped working on 26 December 2015 due to a technical problem with its Lidar power switch.
 After a long period of unworkable weather conditions, and some delay due to vessel unavailability, the buoy was recovered for repair on 19 January 2016.
 The root cause of the problem was found and measures were taken to prevent it from happen again.

-SW Wind Lidar buoy WS157 was deployed at the same location on 12 February 2016 at 13:00.
-This buoy was in successful operation in position until recovery for fuel refill on 20 July 2016.
-It was then replaced with Wind Lidar buoy WS156 deployed on 20 July 2016 at 10:00 UTC.
+On the 12th February 2016 the SW Wind Lidar buoy WS157 was deployed at the same position at 13:00.
+This buoy was in successful operation in position until recovery for fuel refill on 20th July 2016 and was then swapped with SW Wind Lidar buoy WS156 at 10:00 UTC.
+This buoy was then used until 12th December 2016 when it was swapped with SW Wind Lidar buoy WS157.